Holidays

 Tu Bishvat is primarily a Religious School celebration, though members of the community are invited to join in.
 We combine the ritual of Tu Bishvat with the spirit of Mitzvah, doing various projects for the greater community.

-The midot of the month of March are Regret (chirtah) and Anger (caas).
+The midot of the month of July are Remembering (zekhirah) and Forgetting.

 Useful Links